Author: Betty Knight

 Amputations on the job are among the most devastating workplace injuries, and in New York’s industrial and construction sectors, they remain a serious and preventable risk.
 This article breaks down where and why amputations happen, what employers are legally obligated to do to prevent them, and which legal avenues injured workers can pursue when safety breaks down.
 You’ll find practical guidance on training, machine guarding, and lockout/tagout procedures, alongside a clear explanation of workers’ compensation and potential third-party claims.
 We also include real-world case study scenarios to show how evidence, safety standards, and legal strategy come together to achieve meaningful…

 For non-citizens living in Canada—whether on work permits, study permits, permanent residency, or awaiting citizenship—domestic assault charges carry immigration consequences that can be even more devastating than the criminal penalties themselves.
 Understanding the intersection of criminal law and immigration law is essential for anyone facing domestic violence allegations.
-Criminal Inadmissibility to Canada Under the Immigration and Refugee Protection Act (IRPA), you can become inadmissible to Canada if you: Are convicted of an offence in Canada Commit an act outside Canada that would be an offence in Canada Section 36 of IRPA creates two categories: Serious criminality: Convicted of an offence…
+Criminal Inadmissibility to Canada Under the Immigration and Refugee Protection Act (IRPA), you can become inadmissible to Canada if you: Section 36 of IRPA creates two categories: Serious criminality: Convicted of an offence punishable by maximum sentence of at least 10 years, OR actually sentenced to more than 6 months imprisonment.
+Criminality:…

 Identifying Common Sources of Asbestos Exposure Asbestos, a naturally occurring mineral, was widely used in building materials for decades due to its heat resistance and insulating properties.
 Unfortunately, its microscopic fibers can become airborne when materials containing asbestos are disturbed, posing a significant health risk.
 Many older homes and buildings, particularly those constructed before the 1980s, are likely to contain asbestos.
 Common sources include: Insulation: Asbestos was a popular additive in insulation for pipes, boilers, and attics.
 Flooring and Ceiling Tiles: Many vinyl floor tiles and acoustic ceiling tiles from that era incorporated asbestos.
 Roofing and Siding: Asbestos cement was…